OfficeDev/office-js-docs-pr/docs/publish/deploy-office-add-in-sso-to-azure.md

 ## Update fallbackauthdialog.js (or fallbackauthdialog.ts)

 1. Open the **src/helpers/fallbackauthdialog.js** file, or **src/helpers/fallbackauthdialog.ts** if your project uses TypeScript.
-1. Find the `redirectUri` on line 24 and change the value to use the app service URL you saved previously.
+1. Find the `redirectUri` on line 24 and change the value to use your app service URL you saved previously.
 For example, `redirectUri: "https://contoso-sso.azurewebsites.net/fallbackauthdialog.html",`
 1. Save the file.

 ## Update .ENV